Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: Introduction

-We investigated the case of path-encoded qubits and qudits.
 Even though qudits require exponentially more waveguides to implement a state of a given dimension than qubits, we use them as a benchmark.
-Not only are \textit{d}-level systems are much simpler to implement and manipulate using integrated photonics than other quantum platforms, but simple decomposition algorithms exist for square meshes of MZIs to implement any arbitrary unitary with a dimension defined by the number of ports of the array \cite{cybenko2001reducing,clements2016optimal}.
+Not only are \textit{d}-level systems much simpler to implement and manipulate using integrated photonics than other quantum platforms, but decomposition algorithms exist for square meshes of MZIs to implement any arbitrary unitary with a dimension defined by the number of ports of the array \cite{cybenko2001reducing,clements2016optimal}.
+The preparation of an arbitrary multi-qubit quantum state in the gate-based model requires a number of Controlled-NOT (CNOT) gates that scales exponentially with the number of qubits $n$ \cite{PhysRevA.52.3457}.
+Here, we derive an upper bound on the required number of CNOT gates assuming only nearest-neighbor interactions, thereby avoiding waveguide crossings, which can otherwise introduce significant insertion losses in photonic circuits.

-The preparation of an arbitrary multi-qubit quantum state, which amounts to a circuit that implements the unitary $U_n$ which takes the initial ``blank state'' $\ket{0}^{\otimes n}$ to the target state $\ket{\psi}=\alpha_1\ket{0\ldots0}+\ldots+\alpha_n\ket{1\ldots1}$, defined by $n$ complex parameters $\alpha_i$, requires a number of Controlled-NOT (CNOT) gates which is exponential in the $n$ \cite{PhysRevA.52.3457}.
-This threatens the intuitive advantage of qubits over qudits with respect to resource efficiency, and leads to the question of whether a relevant QSP task can be performed without the energy required to program the circuit that implements it being prohibitive.
+A further crucial consideration is that linear-optical CNOT gates are inherently probabilistic.
+To address this limitation, we investigate the near-deterministic CNOT gate proposed within the KLM framework \cite{Knill2001,knill2000efficient}, which increases the gate success probability from $1/4$ to $n^2/(n+1)^2$ by employing additional photons and optical operations.
+In this scheme, multiple probabilistic gates are prepared offline in parallel using $n$-photon entangled ancilla states, and a control signal is routed to the output mode upon successful heralding.
+As $n$ increases, the success probability asymptotically approaches unity, albeit at the cost of substantially increased resource and energy overhead.
+Since GBQC and MBQC are computationally equivalent \cite{Raussendorf2001}, this analysis also enables an estimation of the energetic cost associated with MBQC implementations on photonic integrated circuits.

-We show that QSP using qubits can be even more energy intensive than when using qudits if an FPGA-like programmable circuit is used, even when considering state-of-the-art EOMs.
-We conclude, however, that feasible gate-based QSP in integrated photonic circuits can be achieved using qubits, but must rely on fixed circuits that keep a minimal degree of tunability to compensate for fabrication errors.
+To mitigate the energetic overhead associated with aQSP, alternative strategies can be adopted, such as time-domain demultiplexing of qubits \cite{pegoraro2024demonstration}, which allows a single physical CNOT gate to be reused sequentially for the computation.
+Finally, we briefly comment on FBQC as a fault-tolerant photonic paradigm, emphasizing its role as a theoretical benchmark while noting the substantial practical challenges that currently hinder its implementation on integrated photonic platforms.